 The Center and Department of Middle Eastern Studies typically admit graduate students for the fall semester only.
 Applicants are notified of decisions in February and March of the following year.
 All degrees must be completed in residence, although some language courses are starting to be offered online in Persian and Turkish.

 Applicants are encouraged to identify faculty with whom they would be interested in working, read some of their publications, and contact them shortly before applying.
 A directory of our faculty along with areas of interest is available in the Faculty List.

 *Dual-degree seekers: The Center for MES (not the Department of MES, aka MELC) offers 7 dual-degree program with other UT Austin graduate programs.
 Applicants must complete all requirements for each program by each program's deadline.
-Not all UT programs share the same application deadline.
-Dual-degree applicants submit only 1 application through Apply Texas, and these major codes can be seen on this page.
+Not all UT programs share the same deadline.
+Dual-degree applicants submit only one online application through Apply Texas; a list of majors and major codes can be viewed on this page.

 Part 1 of 2

-Please do not send any of the following materials directly to C/DMES.
+With the exception of the optional FLAS fellowship application, please do not send any materials to C/DMES.
 GIAC collects the following items electronically:

 General application materials: